braune-digital/ExcelServiceProvider/README.md

 # ExcelServiceProvider

 *This is a forked project.
+The readme is taken from the source project.
 See next section.*

 An Excel ServiceProvider for [Silex](http://silex.sensiolabs.org).